Film, TV + Theatre

 PLOT

-A year after her sister Melanie vanished without a trace, Clover ventures into the desolate town of Glore Valley to retrace her steps.
+A year after her sister Melanie vanishes without a trace, Clover ventures into the desolate town of Glore Valley to retrace her steps.
 Her friends—Max, Megan, Abe, and Nina—tag along, not expecting to find the missing woman but to help Clover heal from the loss.
+At the town’s abandoned visitor centre, they stumble upon a wall covered with missing person posters and a strange hourglass device that becomes their only way to track time.

-Unease begins to settle in, and by nightfall, the quiet dread boils over into full-blown panic when a masked killer begins to stalk them.
+Unease begins to settle in, and by nightfall, the quiet dread looming over the group boils over into full-blown panic when a masked killer begins to stalk them.
 One by one, they’re brutally murdered—only to wake up alive at the start of the same night.

-Trapped in a time loop, they soon learn they can only die so many times before it sticks.
-Their only chance at survival?
-Make it until dawn.
+Trapped in a never-ending time loop, they soon learn they can only die so many times before it sticks.
+Their only chance at escape?
+Survive until dawn.

-One of the film’s most thrilling tricks is how each time loop throws the group into a new horror subgenre—slasher flick one night, ghost story the next, then a chaotic creature feature.
-It’s like flipping through a mixtape of terrors, and somehow, it all fits together.
+One of the film’s most thrilling tricks is how each time loop throws the group into a new horror sub-genre—slasher flick one night, ghost story the next, then a terrifying creature feature.
+It’s like flipping through a mixtape of fears, and somehow, it all fits together.
+Granted, the pacing could’ve been tighter.
+It builds suspense with gradual reveals, but suddenly fast-forwards into a death montage that undercuts the ongoing tension.

 CHARACTERS

-As someone who is deeply attached to the game’s characters, it was a gut punch to see their live-action counterparts fall short of that same spark.
+As someone who is deeply attached to the video game’s characters, it was a gut punch to see their live-action counterparts fall short of that same spark.
 While it’s definitely harder to connect with them on the same level, the cast brings just enough depth and charisma to keep you invested.

-Ella Rubin delivers a compelling performance as Clover, emerging as a clear standout among the ensemble.
-She brings an intensity to the role, making Clover feel both believable and fiercely sympathetic.
-While the script doesn’t fully flesh out Clover’s backstory, Rubin fills in the gaps with a nuanced performance—balancing guilt, desperation, and steely resolve—that firmly positions her as a rising scream queen.
+Ella Rubin is stellar as Clover, emerging as a clear standout among the ensemble.
+While the script doesn’t fully flesh out Clover’s backstory, Rubin fills in the gaps with a nuanced performance by balancing guilt, desperation, and steely resolve to make her both believable and fiercely sympathetic.
+Here’s to hoping she lands more horror-forward roles that cater to her talents; Here’s to hoping she lands more horror-forward roles that play to her strengths; she’s undeniably a scream queen on the rise.

-Ji-young Yoo shines as Megan, the group’s psychic and spiritual guide.
-Unafraid to show Megan’s vulnerability, Yoo delivers a raw and gripping performance—especially when Megan faces some of the movie’s most gory deaths.
+Meanwhile, Ji-Young Yoo delivers a compelling performance as Megan, the group’s psychic and spiritual guide.
+Unafraid to show Megan’s vulnerability, Yoo feels utterly raw and exposed, especially when her character faces some of the film’s most harrowing deaths.
 She also seems to be having more fun than anyone else on screen, making you root even harder for her to survive against the odds.

 The rest of Clover’s friends—Max, Nina, and Abe—struggle to leave a lasting impression, though it’s less a fault of the cast and more of the writing.
 Caught in the time loop’s chaos, they’re given just enough screen time to react to the carnage around them, but not enough space to evolve beyond familiar archetypes.
 At times, the trio felt more like genre placeholders than fully developed characters.